 The strap itself is usually wide and adjustable, similar to the lumbar strap on a hiking pack.
 Depending on the brand, you may have a modular strap that allows you to customize what type of compartments or accessory holders are on the pack, such as a floatant holder or water bottle holder.

-A hip pack should be waterproof since it’s worn much closer to the water and risks getting wet.
+A hip pack should be waterproof with zipper pockets since it’s worn much closer to the water and risks getting wet.
 To access the compartments on the back, you can either reach around or just spin the pack around until the compartment is in the front.
 Many people like this style of pack because you can also use another type of pack at the same time.

 - Most are very comfortable.

 - Your upper body is free to move without any restriction to your casting arm.

 - It is easy to slide the pack around to access compartments.

 - They can be worn with the main compartment on the back, front, or side.